Kathryn Wade focuses her practice on intellectual property law.

 Dr. Wade received her Ph.D. in Microbiology and Molecular Genetics from Emory University, where she designed and implemented molecular biology and biochemical experiments to study the interaction of proteins in the bacterium Bacillus subtilis.
 Dr. Wade did postdoctoral work at the Centers for Disease Control and Prevention where she conducted molecular biology research to study the genetics of cardiovascular disease.

-Dr. Wade was recognized in The Best Lawyers in America® for Biotechnology Law in 2018 and the seven years immediately preceding.
+Dr. Wade was recognized in The Best Lawyers in America® for Biotechnology and Life Sciences Practice in 2019 and the eight years immediately preceding.
 She was also named a 2013 "Atlanta Lawyer of the Year" in the area of Biotechnology Law by The Best Lawyers in America®.
 Dr. Wade was the recipient of the Atlanta Volunteer Lawyer Foundation's "One Child, One Lawyer" volunteer of the year award in 2009.

 Represents ProteoVec LLC and coordinates their international patent strategy.
 The firm has prepared and prosecuted patent applications involving genetic manipulation of avians using transposon-based vectors to produce therapeutic proteins and antibodies in their eggs and in cell culture.